 - vegetables: I used zucchini, broccoli and cherry tomatoes, as they were growing in my garden.
 You could substitute your favourites.
 Try green beans, or asparagus or other vegetables that will cook in a short time.
 Dense root vegetables like potatoes or beets would take longer to cook than salmon, so save them for another meal.

-- marinade: a quick marinade of olive oil, lemon juice and freshly minced garlic makes a tasty marinade for the veggies.
+- simple marinade: a quick marinade of olive oil, freshly squeezed lemon juice and freshly minced garlic makes a tasty marinade for the veggies.

-- aluminum foil: I used heavy duty foil for cooking on the barbecue, but a double layer of regular foil will work, too.
+- aluminum foil: Heavy-duty foil is best for cooking on the grill or barbecue, but a double layer of regular foil will work, too.

-- Arrange fresh dill and salmon fillets (skin-side down) on the foil and top with lemon slices.
+- Arrange fresh dill and salmon fillets (skin-side down) on the parchment paper and top with fresh lemon slices.